C.S. Lewis Fellowship House

 Join a vibrant community of 6-8 young adults from September to May for an intentional season of spiritual formation, deep friendships, and Christ-centered growth inspired by the life and writings of C.S.
 Lewis.

 This program was created for those who have recently started work or graduate school and are looking to deepen their understanding and practice of discipleship.
-The program is built to accommodate the schedule of a typical work week and includes weekly cohort dinners with study topics and discussion.
-Twice-monthly individual mentor meetings will help to personalize the study material and let each cohort member wrestle with pressing life and faith issues.
+The program is built to accommodate the schedule of a typical work week and includes weekly cohort dinners with study topics, scripture memory, and discussion.
+Twice-monthly individual mentor meetings will help personalize the study material and allow each cohort member to wrestle with pressing life and faith issues.

 Discover more about the C.S.
 Lewis Fellowship House Program